Bolontiku Boutique Hotel and Spa

 Where Rainforest Meets Lakeside Architecture

 Lake Petén Itzá occupies a particular place in Guatemalan geography: a broad, clear-water lake in the Petén lowlands, rimmed by jungle that has changed little in centuries despite the growth of the town of Flores on its southern shore.
 The hotels that have taken root along its banks split roughly into two categories: the larger, more utilitarian properties serving visitors en route to the Tikal archaeological site, and a smaller cohort of design-conscious boutique operations that treat the lake and its forest edge as the primary architectural element.
-Bolontiku Boutique Hotel and Spa sits in the latter group, positioned at Km.
+Bolontiku Boutique Hotel and Spa is a 5-star hotel in San Andres, Guatemala, positioned at Km.
 18.3 on the Punta de Piedra Nitum road, far enough from Flores to put open water and tree canopy ahead of any urban reference point.

 The name itself is a design decision as much as a branding one.
 In Mayan tradition, the Bolontiku were nine underworld deities associated with cycles of time, night, and the search for deeper knowledge.
 Invoking that cosmology in the property's identity signals an intention to root the guest experience in the specific cultural and natural context of the Petén rather than in the generic Central American resort aesthetic.
 That kind of locational commitment is increasingly the differentiator in a regional boutique market where properties like La Lancha in Tikal and Casa Palopó in Santa Catarina Palopó have demonstrated that lake-and-jungle settings carry genuine appeal for travellers who prioritise environmental immersion over amenity density.